-1 Agency/Group/Organization DISTRICT COUNCILS Agency/Group/Organization Type Planning organization Neighborhood Organization What section of the Plan was addressed by Consultation?
-Housing Need Assessment Market Analysis Economic Development Briefly describe how the Agency/Group/Organization was consulted.
+Agency/Group/Orc lization DISTRICT COUNCILS Agency/Group/O. anizatio fypr Planning organization Neighborhood Organization What section of the Plan v 3 ac ress 1 by Consultation?
+Housing Need Assessment Market Analysis Jomic Development Briefly describe how the Agency/Group/Organization was consulted.
 What are the anticipated outcomes of the consultation or areas for improved coordination?
-Seventeen separate 501(c)3 organizations make up the collective district councils.
-The City contracts with these organizations to engage residents and businesses in community development planning and decision making, provide planning and advising on the physical, economic, and social development of their areas; identifying needs; and initiating community programs.
+S venteen separate 501(c)3 organizations take up collective district councils.
+The City contracts with these organizations to enage esidents and businesses in community development planning and decision making, provide planning and advising on the elevision, economic, and social development of their areas; identifying needs; and initiating community programs.

 2 Agency/Group/Organization Capital Improvement Budget Committee Agency/Group/Organization Type Planning organization Civic Leaders What section of the Plan was addressed by Consultation?
 Housing Need Assessment Economic Development Briefly describe how the Agency/Group/Organization was consulted.
 What are the anticipated outcomes of the consultation or areas for improved coordination?
 The Capital Improvement Budget (CIB) Committee is the volunteer organization made up of citizens that review and rank all proposals for CDBG funds over the course of several public meetings.
 After thorough review and a public hearing, the CIB Committee makes recommendations to the elected officials on the allocation of CDBG funds.
 Those recommendations are sent out to neighborhood organizations and posted on the City's website for additional comment.
 The CIB budget is then incorporated into the City's budget cycle where a second public hearing is held before adoption.
 Anticipated outcomes of this process include thorough review and community engagement of the applications received for CDBG funding.
-3 Agency/Group/Organization Ramsey County Human Services Agency/Group/Organization Type Services - Housing Other government - Local What section of the Plan was addressed by Consultation?
-Housing Need Assessment Homeless Needs - Chronically homeless Homeless Needs - Families with children Homelessness Needs - Veterans Homelessness Needs - Unaccompanied youth Anti-poverty Strategy Briefly describe how the Agency/Group/Organization was consulted.
+3 Agency/Group/Organization xar sey County Human Services Agency/Group/Organization Type S vices - Nousing ther grown hent - Local What section of the Plan was addressed by Consultation?
+Hour is Need A sessment Houless leeds - hronically homeless Homeless Needs - Finilies with children Homelessness Neros - hterans Homelessness Models - Unaccompanied youth Anti-poverty Strategy Briefly describe how the Agency/Group/Organization was consulted.
 What are the anticipated outcomes of the consultation or areas for improved coordination?
 City Emergency Solutions Grant (ESG) staff consults with the Ramsey County Continuum of Care (CoC) Coordinator and ESG staff attends monthly Ramsey County CoC and FHPAP meetings to implement comprehensive services that assist homeless and at-risk of being homeless residents.
 An anticipated outcome is ESG staff and Ramsey County CoC Governing Board recommend funding allocations for CoC and FHPAP services.
 Other anticipated outcomes are that City and County staff are developing ESG, FHPAP, and CoC program evaluations, additional service provider staff training, and better coordination of services.